(dore i PEN em)

 Hepatic: Increased serum transaminases (2% to 7%)

-<1% (Limited to important or life-threatening): Anaphylaxis, leukopenia, neutropenia, pneumonia, seizure, Stevens-Johnson syndrome, thrombocytopenia, toxic epidermal necrolysis
+<1% (Limited to important or life-threatening): Anaphylaxis, interstitial pneumonitis, leukopenia, neutropenia, renal failure, renal insufficiency, seizure, Stevens-Johnson syndrome, thrombocytopenia, toxic epidermal necrolysis

 Concerns related to adverse effects: